 To help minimize traffic in the clinic and reduce the risk to you, our naturopaths are offering free home delivery for custom botanical teas that you would normally pick up from us in clinic.

 We are offering this service for free because we do not wish to increase the burden upon you, our patients.
 For those who do have the means, as a thank you for your naturopath's time, Raven will be accepting "delivery donations", which will be going 100% to support the Chinguacousy Wellspring Cancer Support Centre in Brampton.
 We leave the amount of the donation up to you, and appreciate your generosity.

-Safe Drop: We wash our hands and clean our equipment before preparing your order, and wrap them in a re-usable plastic kitchen bag to keep them clean.
+Safe Drop: Whether you are picking up curb-side, or ordering delivery, we wash our hands and clean our equipment before preparing your order, and wrap them in a re-usable plastic kitchen bag to keep them clean.
 When we deliver the order, we will call you to let you know we have arrived, and will place them outside your door.
 We will wait a respectable distance back to ensure they do not get picked up by the wrong person.
-When you receive the herbs, we suggest opening the bag, cleaning your hands, then taking out the herbs and putting them away to avoid tracking contaminants from outside the bag onto your order.
 Please keep and re-use the bag as you would any other kitchen bag (and always wash your hands after handling garbage and garbage bags).

 Please note: we are not a health food store; we are only able to dispense herbs to our own patients and only as deemed necessary by our NDs.

 We all know activity is important.
 But how can we stay active when we are self-isolating indoors without access to parkland, or even to the gym?
 Here are a pile of resources to help you reach your 30 min / day of activity without leaving your front door, using equipment you already have at home.